Many beginner level language students have the misconception that German is an almost impossible language to learn.

 Since English and German both come from the same family of Germanic languages, it’s also often easy to see the similarities between the two, which can make things easier.

 Simply by starting as a native English speaker, you’ll find that you already know hundreds of German words.
-You’ll also have the advantage of recognizing an abundance of words that are similar to their English equivalents.
+You’ll also have the advantage of recognising an abundance of words that are similar to their English equivalents.

 Plus since German words are usually pronounced the same way they are spelled phonetically, there won’t be too many hurdles concerning pronunciation.